lvqq2000/Exemplar-Answer-Generation/README.md

 ## Testing and Evaluation
 The model uses k-fold cross-validation (default: 5) to assess performance.
 This validation will be conducted in two scenarios: with model training and without.
 For each fold, it will use the Doc2Vec model and TF-IDF model to measure the similarity between the generated answers and the sample training data.
 The mean similarity score will be calculated and printed to the concole once all folds are processed.

 To perform the evaluation, see [Performing Model Validation](#performing-model-validation).

+### Sample outputs for evaluation
+Sample outputs produced by both the untrained model and the trained model have been provided as [example_output_no_training.json](output/example_output_no_training.json) and [example_output.json](output/example_output.json).
+Both files contain 20 identical questions, along with sample answers and generated answers from the model.